 What if the Sun isn’t strictly a debut, even though it’s Lenny Zenith’s first album under his own name.
-The pioneering transgender writer and rock musician has been releasing music for the past 30 years with bands like Jenifer Convertible, Tenterhooks, Minor Planets, and RZA (he had the name first, by the way).
+The pioneering transgender writer and rock musician has been releasing music for years with bands like Jenifer Convertible, Tenterhooks, Minor Planets, and RZA (he had the name first, by the way).
 He’s worked with producers like James Murphy (pre-LCD Soundsystem!) and Wharton Tiers (Sonic Youth, Dinosaur Jr.).
 He’s opened for legends including U2, Iggy Pop, The Replacements and X, to name just a few, and he’s also performed everywhere from the USS President to the New Orleans Jazz and Heritage Festival (opening for The Neville Brothers and Stevie Ray Vaughn, no less).

 It’s only now, however, that he’s ready to go full bore under his own name.
 This is a musician coming of age late of age, embracing all aspects of his dynamic life for an effort that is wholly, fearlessly Lenny Zenith.
 As with his forthcoming memoir, Before I Was Me (due out later this year), Zenith’s story begins in 1970s New Orleans.
 After his parents divorced, Zenith moved to California, where he surreptitiously enrolled in junior high as a boy.
 The West Coast gave him his first brush with rock & roll, something he pursued upon returning to the Crescent City to attend the prestigious New Orleans Center for the Creative Arts.
 Post graduation, he became a regular figure in the local scene, mounting performance punk shows alongside outsider artists like Chuck Crosby and Daria Gabriel.